Air Fryer Recipe

 Method

-- In a large bowl, combine lamb, feta, garlic powder, cumin, oregano, salt, pepper, egg, breadcrumbs, and parsley.
+- In a large bowl, combine the lamb, feta, garlic powder, cumin, oregano, salt, pepper, egg, breadcrumbs and parsley.
 Mix gently.

-- Form mixture into small balls, about the size of a walnut.
+- Shape the mixture into small balls, roughly the size of a walnut.

-- Lightly spray air fryer basket with olive oil spray.
+- Lightly spray the air fryer basket with olive oil spray.

-- Place meatballs in the basket in a single layer, avoiding overcrowding.
+- Arrange the meatballs in the basket in a single layer, making sure they are not overcrowded.

-- Cook meatballs in air fryer for 10-12 minutes until browned and cooked through.
+- Cook the meatballs in the air fryer for 10-12 minutes, until browned and cooked through.

-- Remove meatballs and let rest for a few minutes before serving.
+- Remove the meatballs and leave to rest for a few minutes before serving.

 Why this works in an air fryer